voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 The easiest way to generate predictions on an existing |Dataset| or |DatasetView| is to use the :meth:`apply_model() <fiftyone.core.collections.SampleCollection.apply_model>` function, passing in your Flash model.
+Behind the scenes, FiftyOne will construct the appropriate Flash
+:class:`Trainer() <flash:flash.core.trainer.Trainer>` and use it to perform inference to generate the predictions.
+These :class:`Trainers <flash:flash.core.trainer.Trainer>` support distributed and parallel inference, so you can pass additional arguments like `num_gpus=32` into :meth:`apply_model() <fiftyone.core.collections.SampleCollection.apply_model>` and they will be passed along when constructing the :class:`Trainer <flash:flash.core.trainer.Trainer>`.

 .. code-block:: python
     :linenos: